George Ramsay (footballer, born 1855): Playing career

-Prior to joining Aston Villa, Ramsay had played for Glasgow Rovers.
+Prior to joining Aston Villa, Ramsay had played for Glasgow's Oxford F.C. and Rovers F.C.
 In 1877 he appeared as a guest player for Welsh club Druids, when they played a fixture against Queens Park.

-Ramsay came to join Aston Villa almost by accident.
-Walking past a Villa players' practice match in Aston Park in 1876, he was asked to make up the numbers.
+Ramsay came to join Aston Villa by chance shortly after arriving in Birmingham.
+One day in 1876, whilst taking a stroll in Aston Park, the 21-year-old Ramsay came across a Villa players' practice match and was asked to make up the numbers.
 They were amazed by his skills, they had never seen a display of close ball control before.
-When the game was over, the Villa players surrounded him and invited him to join the club, and very soon he became captain.
+When the game was over, the Villa players surrounded him and invited him to join the club, and very soon he became their captain.
 Ramsay later described the newly formed club's approach to the game as 'a dash at the man and a big kick at the ball'.
 Word spread about how fine a player Ramsay was, spectators began turning up to watch the little man nicknamed 'Scotty'.
 He also took charge of training which saw dramatic improvement that showed in the results, introducing what was known as the "passing game".
 This had become the main style of play in Scotland whereas in England most teams relied on what was known as the "dribbling game".

 In addition to the introduction of a radical change in playing style, Ramsay, along with John Linsay, discovered the Wellington Road ground at Perry Barr in 1876, which meant the club was able to charge admission for the first time.
 He was also responsible for the recruitment of Villa legend Archie Hunter, who later recounted the story in his 1890 memoir Triumphs of the Football Field.